Notable People

 Why Ken Goldberg still belongs in the library

 Goldberg belongs here because he models a smarter kind of technology figure than the culture usually rewards.
 He does not flatten engineering into hype, and he does not flatten art into decoration.
-He works at the seam between them.
+He works where those disciplines press against each other.

-That seam is where many of the best questions now live.
+That meeting point is where many of the best questions now live.

 What should a machine learn from people?
 What should remain difficult to automate?
 What does dexterity mean once it is translated into code, sensors, error bars, and training data?
 What happens when the public imagination outruns the actual state of robotics?